 • Expulsion from school

-Another prudential reason not to cheat is that in subjects learned sequentially, cheating only postpones inevitable failure.
+Another reason not to cheat is that it's particularly dumb to do so in subjects that are learned sequentially.
+Here cheating only postpones inevitable failure.
 Let’s say someone cheats his way through an introductory math or foreign language course.
-His or her lack of actual ability typically catches up with them in the very next course.
-The same applies to many other subjects.
+His or her lack of actual accomplishment typically catches up with them in the very next course.
+The same applies to many other subjects of that nature.
 The odds that cheaters can keep cheating their way through school get slimmer and slimmer as the cheater "advances."

 We see, then, that there are solid practical reasons not to cheat.

-The Ten Commandments offer one ethical argument against cheating.
+The Ten Commandments offer one argument against cheating.
 The applicable commandment is: “Thou shalt not steal.”
 Since a cheater gets a grade they didn't earn, cheating is stealing.
-Additionally, deciding whether or not to cheat measures a person's character.
-And that's especially true when there is a no chance of getting caught.
-That's the point of the U.S. military academies having honor codes.
-So would-be cheaters would be wise to remember that their character is the very essence of their being.
+But Judeo-Christian values aside, deciding whether or not to cheat is a measure of character.
+And that's especially true if there is little to no chance of getting caught.
+That's the point of the U.S. military academies utilizing honor codes.
+So all would-be cheaters would be wise to remember that their character is their very essence.
+It's who they really are.

 Cheating also produces unjust consequences.
 Justice requires that each person gets what he or she deserves.
 Deciding what people deserve isn’t easy.
 But that's not the case with cheaters.
-The cheater didn’t actually do the work, but their honest classmates did.
-Therefore, the cheater does not deserve the same grade.
-Cheaters cheat every honest member of the class — including their friends.
-And it's particularly disgusting to cheat one's friends.
+The cheater didn’t actually do the work.
+Their honest classmates did.
+Therefore, cheaters cheat every honest member of the class — including their friends.
+And it's particularly dishonorable to cheat one's friends.

-Cheating also involves using others to get what we want without regard for their rights.
+Cheating also requires using others to get what we want.
+We behave without regard for their rights.
 The rights of the teacher and the other test takers, for instance.
-People aren't merely things and should not be treated as if they are.
+People aren't mere objects and should not be treated as if they are.
 Cheating requires doing just that.
 Therefore, it is wrong.

-Finally, we need to consider the total good and the total harm that will result from our action.
+We also need to consider the total good and the total harm that will result from our action.
 With cheating the total harm typically outweighs the total good.
-Put another way, honest effort provides greater benefits to a greater number.
-Psychological research reveals that when people have a chance to reflect on a moral issue, they are much more likely to behave in accord with their consciences.
-Give yourself that opportunity.
+Honest effort provides greater benefits to a greater number.
+Does that matter?
+If you're a decent human being it does.

-Remember, though, cheating is ONLY usually wrong.
-"Usually" because it matters why you are cheating.
-For instance, breaking evil rules.If you are an inmate in a concentration camp, for example, and cheating the the guards would save the life of another, it is morally obligatory.
+Remember, though, cheating is only usually wrong.
+"Usually" because it matters why you are cheating and in what context you cheat.
+For instance, if you are an inmate in a concentration camp and cheating the guards would save your life of the life of another.
+In circumstances similar to this cheating is morally obligatory.

 Summary